interpretml/TalkToEBM/README.md

 # Low-Level API: Extract Graphs from the EBM and perform custom prompts

 Most likely, you want the LLM to perform a custom task with the model.
 For example, you might want to ask the LLM to find [surprising and counter-intuitive patterns in the graphs](https://arxiv.org/abs/2308.01157).
-For this, we provide a low-level API that allows us to convert the graph of EMBs to text.
+For this, we provide a low-level API that allows us to convert the graphs of EMBs to text.
 We also provide some basic prompt structures.
 You should use the functions described here if you want to write your own prompts based on the graphs of EBMs.
 The API Reference can be found [here](http://interpret.ml/TalkToEBM/api_reference.html).

 ```python
 import t2ebm.graphs as graphs